steakhouse-spency/ML4MD/README.md

-# Supervised Learning Techniques to Predict the Relaxation Time of Water confined in Nanotubes
+# Supervised Learning to Predict the Relaxation Time of Water confined in Nanotubes

 ## Authors
 Jose Cobena (cobenare@usc.edu) - PhD CHE